 In this fleet of a moment, I wonder if it is a routine marketing technique being employed by her to thrust the agricultural products for her quoted price.
-But her eyes and smile are not in tandem with these sceptical thoughts of mine.
+But her eyes and smile are not in tandem with these skeptical thoughts of mine.
 They look genuine.

 ‘I love Shahrukh’, declares Phen and shocks me further!

-So, I move away from the candied fruit peels over to other products, take permission to click few snaps of children playing there and enquire the rates of other items on display in the stalls under the thatched roofs.
+So, I move away from the candied fruit peels over to other products, take permission to click few snaps of children playing there, and enquire the rates of other items on display in the stalls under the thatched roofs.

-And just before our car was to zoom away on the smooth as butter roads of the mountain, Phen enquires,” Meenu, when are you coming again?”
+And just before our car was to zoom away on the smooth as butter roads of the Doi-Inthanon mountain, Phen enquires,” Meenu, when are you coming again?”

 I am overwhelmed with the guilt of having been judgmental and prejudiced towards a warm and friendly person like Phen and promise her, ‘I shall come back soon to meet you, Phen!”

-Most of these tribes stick to agriculture for their livelihood.
+Most of these Karen tribes stick to agriculture for their livelihood.
 They sell their agricultural produce in the markets alongside the mountain roads.
-It is while stopping by one such tribal market that I got to meet Phen -the Karen lady.
-Yes, you could shop in the night markets of Chiang Mai too, however, these tribal markets are a source of livelihood for these tribes.
+It is while stopping by one such tribal market run by the Karen people that I got to meet Phen -the Karen lady.
+Yes, you could shop in the night markets of Chiang Mai too, however, these tribal markets run by the Karen people are a source of livelihood for these tribes.

-These mini markets run by the Karen Tribes in Chiang Mai stock farm fresh fruits and vegetables.
-A heap of fruits looking like mangoes with a pointed nose turned out to be Canistel fruit.
-They also sell different fruit wines, nuts, handmade woollen articles of clothing, handicrafts et al. And the women belonging to this tribe are indeed Super-Women who manage it all…
+There are mini-markets run by the Karen Tribe in the hills of Chiang Mai that stock farm-fresh fruits and vegetables.
+A heap of fruits looking like mangoes with a pointed nose turned out to be the Canistel fruit.
+They also sell different fruit wines, nuts, handmade woolen articles of clothing, handicrafts et al. And the women belonging to this tribe are indeed super-women who manage it all…

 You may also want to read about the best food market in Bangkok

-The Long Neck Kayan Women
+Long Neck Kayan Women of the Karen Tribe

-The women belonging to Kayan Lahwi /Padaung tribes are also known as the long-necks.
+The women belonging to Kayan Lahwi /Padaung tribe are also known as the long-necks.
 They are concentrated around Mae Hong Son province in Thailand and attract tourists in large numbers.
 They are another group of Karen Tribes in Chiang Mai.

 As per the Kayan traditions, the more the rings the prettier the woman.
 Later, the practice was reduced to only girls who were born at a particular time of a given month.
-The girls start to wear the rings from the age of 5-6years.
+The girls start to wear rings from the age of 5-6years.
 They start with 5 rings around their neck and subsequently, two rings are added every year.

+The heavy rings around their necks end up smashing their ribcage and shoulders down over the years giving an illusion that their necks are unusually long.
 I was reminded of the carbon dating of trees where the rings reveal the age of a tree.
-Do women not deserve to be treated better than the trees, I wonder and shudder!
+Do women not deserve to be treated better than the trees.
+I wonder and shudder!

-Nowadays many girls of the tribe wear these rings, not because of traditions but simply to entertain tourists and help their families make more money.
+Nowadays many girls of the Karen tribe wear these rings, not because of traditions but simply to entertain tourists and help their families make more money.
 More power to these women to indulge in what they want rather then what has been imposed on them!

+I hope you liked reading this post on the Karen tribe and also enjoyed my interactions with the Karen people on my trip to Chiang Mai in Thailand.
 I am sure each one of you must be having such stories of local connections and about women who made an impression on you … So, why don’t you share few candied fruit peels of your tales in the comments below or leave a link to your blog post on the same!